kavinvkannan/magicbox/README.md

 A local "db" is created which maitains each file's information.
 Ideally in a realtime environment, this could be leveraged to an actual db or to a cloud storage.
 One other reason to maintain a "db" locally was for faster fetching of file information.

-Firebase Storage was chose as rthe cloud storage for this project.
-The reason for this choice are as follows.
+Firebase Storage was considered as the cloud storage for this project.
+The reason for this choice are as follows,
  1. Firebase cli is a great tool that makes project hosting, storage, and admin easier.
  2. Firbase console is simple and elegant for administration and vnavigation.
  3. A default bucket storage is free.